D2. Navigating in VR

 XR Body Transformer

-is also attached to the same GameObject as theXR Rig
+is also attached to the same GameObject as theXR Origin

 .
 It is responsible for applying the rotational changes generated by the turn provider.